-2-16-18 Self Neglect and Public Health
+3-4-11 Self Neglect and Public Health

-It might be easier to stop abuse of another than it is to stop someone from abusing him or herself.
+It is easier to stop abuse of another than it is to stop someone from abusing him or herself.
 Neither one is easily resolved but they do share some commonalities.
-There are laws to protect the recipients of abuse immediately by restraining orders and assisted in the long run, with prosecution of the abuser.
-If the victims of abuse do not receive that assistance with an understanding of the reasons for their silence and acceptance of the unacceptable and what they can do to prevent becoming a victim in the future, it can happen again.
+Laws allow the recipients of abuse to be assisted immediately by restraining orders and assisted in the long run, if necessary, with prosecution of the abuser.
+If the victims of abuse do not receive assistance and guidance with understanding the reasons for their silence and acceptance of the unacceptable and what they can do to prevent becoming a victim in the future, it can happen again.
 Also, their own misery can continue with self-imposed guilt that the abuse and the resulting consequences were somehow their fault.

 People who mistreat themselves are similarly in need of counseling so that they can understand why and how they are perpetuating self-abuse and they need assistance in learning what is automatic for most: loving one's self.
-Eleanor Roosevelt is often quoted as saying, "No one can make you feel inferior without your own consent" but I have not heard her thoughts on the ease or difficulty of acquiring self-confidence or love of oneself.
+Eleanor Roosevelt is often quoted as saying, "No one can make you feel inferior without your own consent" but I have not heard her thoughts on the ease or difficulty of acquiring self-confidence.

 Getting help is there in many forms and is critical for how our society and country will function.
 If you wish to report or receive help for an elderly person, contact your local council on aging.
-If you wish to report or receive help for a young person, contact your local school and/or the Department of Children and Families.
-You can go to your local police station to report abuse.
+If you wish to report or receive help for a young person, contact your local school.
+You can go to your local police station to report abuse of another.
 Finding help for self-abuse is more challenging, though.
 It is not always as obvious as cutting one's own body.
-It might be subtler and more secretive than that.
+It might be more subtle and more secretive than that.
 Health agents are discovering instances of one form of self-abuse in housing circumstances.

 Health agents deal with hoarding and all hoarding cases have some degree of filth because it is difficult to keep clean the rising piles and mounds of papers and objects.
 There are also sub-classes of hoarding.
-Animal hoarding is one sub-class on the rise, as animal lovers attempt to rescue more animals than they can care for.
-Those homes and yards and barns and pens result in a lot of filth, as the rescuers age and their volunteer help leave, and their finances dwindle but the "stuff" keeps arriving.
+Animal hoarding is one sub-class on the rise, as animal lovers attempt to rescue more animals than they are capable of caring for.
+Those homes and yards and barns and pens result in a lot of filth, as the rescuers age and their volunteer help leaves and their finances dwindle but the "stuff" keeps arriving.

 There is another sub-class of hoarding called "Diogenese Syndrome".
-The term means living in squalor but is derived from Diogenese, a Greek philosopher who shunned materialism and lived an unconventional life in a tub or barrel and eating only what was given to him.
+The term, ironically, means living in squalor but is derived from Diogenese, a Greek philosopher who shunned materialism and lived an unconventional life in a tub or barrel and eating only what was given to him.
 He also engaged in cynical and amusing behaviors such as walking around with a lamp during the day, claiming he was searching for an honest man.